Skip to content

 Q. My parent says they never got a confirmation email when they submitted their application.
 Do you know why, or where it might be?

 A. It might have ended up in their SPAM or Junk folder.
 The email is from PowerSchool and not from Jordan District.
+You can resend an email update.
+Just click the "email-looking" icon next to the student's name on the Waitlist or Seated List.

 Q. I am receiving program permit applications such as DLI and ALPs.
 What do I do?